sametcopur/treemind/docs/source/algorithm.rst

   - :math:`L_{t,i}`: Leaf count—the number of data points falling into leaf :math:`i` of tree :math:`t`.
   - :math:`V_{t,i}`: Leaf value—the prediction output of leaf :math:`i` in tree :math:`t`.
-  - :math:`D_t`: Set of leaves in tree :math:`t` where feature :math:`x` is used in the decision path **and the leaf's interval matches the analysis interval**.
+  - :math:`D_t`: Set of leaves in tree :math:`t` where feature :math:`x` is used as split node in the decision path **and the** :math:`x` **node matches the analysis interval**.

 **Matching Intervals:**

-When determining :math:`D_t`, we must ensure that the intervals of feature :math:`x` represented by the leaves align with the interval we are analyzing.
+When determining :math:`D_t`, we must ensure that the intervals of feature :math:`x` represented by the nodes align with the interval we are analyzing.
 For instance, if the split points in the tree for feature :math:`x` are at 15, 18, and 20, this creates intervals:

 - :math:`(-\infty, 15]`
 - :math:`(15, 18]`